 Remember, this usually rests with the original artist, but it may have been sold to a publisher or somebody else.

-You must do your research to find out who exactly owns the legal copyright to a piece of work before you attempt to reproduce it or create a derivative piece of art from it.
+You must research to find out who owns the legal copyright to a piece of work before you attempt to reproduce it or create a derivative piece of art from it.

-Only once you have received this permission and followed any of the directions of the copyright holders are you allowed to sell fan art legally.
+Only once you have received this permission and followed the copyright holders’ directions are you allowed to sell fan art legally.